These Oldies Still Have the Goods: Revisit Them for New Inspiration

 There are a lot of ways to begin decluttering, but for many of us there is an essential first step.
 That's because decluttering isn't only about what leaves your home.

-This post is chock-full of some of my best strategies for controlling the impulse to indulge.
+This post is chock-full of some of my best strategies for controlling the impulse to buy what you don't need.
 It's a lot to take in, so remember to practice one step at a time.